Part VIII – Beneath a Falling Sky

 “Corri, Marco!
 Corri!” the old man shouted.

-Marco looked at his mother, lying there, eyes open.
-She was still.
-Her eyes seemed to ask him for something—help or maybe to leave.
+Marco looked at his mother, lying there, eyes open, silent and still.
+He imagined that her eyes were asking him for something – help, perhaps, or maybe she wanted him to leave.
 He didn’t know.

-“Mamma!”
+“Mamma!” he cried, gripping her in his arms.
 He clung to her, pressing his face into her chest, hoping his tears might bring her back.
+Of course, that would not happen.
 She was warm, but she was gone.

-The sharp crack of rifles and the dull thud of pistols mixed with the cries of the villagers.
+The sharp crack of rifles and the dull thud of pistols silencing the last of the surviors with their wooden butts mixed with the human cries of the villagers.
 The air burned with the smell of gunpowder and blood.

-He turned and saw a soldier coming toward him.
-The man held a pistol, his eyes fixed on Marco, cold and sure.
-The arm lifted, slowly, the barrel pointed right at him.
+Marco turned and saw a soldier coming toward him.
+Eyes fixed on Marco, the man held a pistol, cold and sure.
+The arm lifted, slowly, with the barrel pointed right at him.

 Marco shut his eyes.